mlcommons/ck/docs/mlperf-automation/README.md

 with a common API for ML systems.
 CK framework was already successfully used by several MLCommons members to automate their MLPerf inference submissions and we want to build upon their experience.

-We reuse a relatively mature ACM methodology to reproduce research results ([ACM TechTalk](https://youtu.be/7zpeIVwICa4) and [Artifact Evaluation](https://cTuning.org/ae)) and open-source tools from the MLCommons&trade; Best Practices WorkGroup ([MLCube&trade;](https://github.com/mlcommons/mlcube)).
+We reuse a relatively mature methodology to reproduce research results from ML and Systems papers ([ACM TechTalk](https://youtu.be/7zpeIVwICa4) and [Artifact Evaluation](https://cTuning.org/ae)) and open-source tools from the MLCommons&trade; including [MLCube&trade;](https://github.com/mlcommons/mlcube).

 # News